marked-gil/goodwill-events/README.md

 **POSTING COMMENTS**
 > **User Story [#31](https://github.com/marked-gil/goodwill-events/issues/31):** As a user, I can leave a comment on the event page so that I can share my thoughts to the public about a particular event.

 Inside the specific event's page, a comment section is located after the event's write-up.
-For logged-in users, a textarea is available for them to type in their comment.
-Each comment is only limited to 250 characters, and a realtime character counter is available tp guide the user.
-When the user submits their comment by clicking on the 'Post' button, the comment will be saved to the database and be displayed on the same page.
+For logged-in users, a text area is available for them to type in their comments.
+Each comment is limited to 250 characters, and a real-time character counter is available to guide the user.
+When the user submits their comment by clicking on the 'Post' button, the comment will be saved to the database and displayed on the same page.

 Non-logged-in users, on the other hand, will only see the comments posted by other users but cannot post comments themselves.